WRansohoff/nmigen_rv32i_min/README.md

 - I haven't implemented traps (interrupts / exceptions) yet.

-- I'm not quite sure if nMigen generates little- or big-endian signals.
-I hope they're little-endian, and I would guess that they are since that's what x86/64 and ARM use, but I'm not completely sure.
-RISC-V does let you choose your endianness, but it sounds like they recommend a little-endian design for the sake of compatibility.

 - The spec does not define behavior when an unspecified opcode is encountered.
 For now, I'll just skip to incrementing the PC if that happens.
 But once I implement traps, it might merit raising an exception.

 - `FENCE`, `ECALL`, and `EBREAK` instructions will probably be implemented last.
 And the specification implies that simple designs can get away with combining `ECALL` and `EBREAK` into a single `SYSTEM` instruction, so I might do that.